The Lebanese Mission

-The Lebanese Mission (also known as Châtelaine du Liban, La) is a 1956 French thriller film directed by Richard Pottier and starring Jean-Claude Pascal, Gianna Maria Canale, Jean Servais and Luciana Paluzzi.
+The Lebanese Mission or The Lady of Lebanon (French: La Châtelaine du Liban) is a 1956 French-Italian Eastmancolor adventure thriller film directed by Richard Pottier and starring Jean-Claude Pascal, Gianna Maria Canale, Jean Servais and Luciana Paluzzi.
 Omar Sharif also appeared in one of his earlier film roles.
+It is an adaptation of the 1924 novel The Lady of Lebanon by Pierre Benoit.
+The film's sets were designed by the art director Rino Mondellini.
+Location shooting took place around Le Grau-du-Roi.

+Synopsis

-The film starts with two scientists launching an expedition exploring for uranium out in the Arabian desert, but they soon find themselves entangled in a web of espionage.
+The film starts with two scientists launching an expedition exploring for uranium out in the Arabian Desert, but they soon find themselves entangled in a web of espionage.